 Botswana is one of Africa’s premier safari destinations, known for exceptional game viewing, varied landscapes, and some of the most exclusive wildlife experiences in Southern Africa.

-While Botswana offers rewarding safaris throughout the year, many travellers and safari specialists consider the dry season from May to September the best time to visit for classic game viewing.
+While Botswana offers rewarding safaris throughout the year, many travellers and safari specialists consider the best time to visit Botswana during the dry season from May to September.
 During these months, rainfall is minimal, temperatures are cooler, and wildlife concentrates around permanent water sources.
 This makes it an excellent time for an Okavango Delta safari, as well as visits to Chobe National Park, Moremi Game Reserve, and the Kalahari.

 That said, each season in Botswana offers distinct advantages, depending on whether your priorities are wildlife density, birdlife, photography, or fewer crowds.

-Best time to visit Botswana for game viewing
+Best time to visit Botswana by season

-May to September – dry season and peak wildlife viewing
+May to September: Dry Season and peak wildlife viewing

 The dry season is widely regarded as the best time to visit Botswana for game viewing.